yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-and-test.md

 ### Thirdparty

-By default, thirdparty libraries are prebuilt into archives, and those archives are downloaded to be used during build.
+By default, thirdparty libraries are pre-built into archives, and those archives are downloaded to be used during build.
 Incremental builds currently do not detect when the thirdparty archive URL has been updated, so when that happens, you should manually run a `--clean` build to use the new thirdparty.

 ## Test